magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 refrain.
 Is there harm in this?
 What do you think?
-Or if you have a thought about stealing something and that is followed by a stronger recollection that to do so is wrong, and so you refrain from acting on it – is that bad It’s not that every time you have an impulse you instantly accumulate bad kamma.
+Or if you have a thought about stealing something and that is followed by a stronger recollection that to do so is wrong, and so you refrain from acting on it – is that bad kamma It’s not that every time you have an impulse you instantly accumulate bad kamma.
 Otherwise, how could there be any way to liberation?
 Impulses are merely impulses.
 Thoughts are merely thoughts.
 In the first instance, you haven’t created anything yet.
-In the second instance, if you act on it with body, speech or mind, then you are creating something. has taken control.
-If you have the impulse to steal and then you are aware of yourself and aware that this would be wrong, this is wisdom, and there is instead.
+In the second instance, if you act on it with body, speech or mind, then you are creating something. *Avijjā* has taken control.
+If you have the impulse to steal and then you are aware of yourself and aware that this would be wrong, this is wisdom, and there is *vijjā* instead.
 The mental impulse is not consummated.

 This is timely awareness, wisdom arising and informing our experience.
 If there is the first mind-moment of wanting to steal something and then